-Urinary incontinence afflicts over 13 million Americans, some of whom receive collagen injections to add bulk to the bladder sphincter.
-Unfortunately, the injected collagen can sometimes cause an immune reaction.
+Loss of bladder control afflicts over 13 million Americans, some of whom receive collagen shots to add bulk to the bladder sphincter.
+But sometimes, the collagen can cause an immune reaction.

-At the McGowan Institute, researchers have designed a rejection-free alternative treatment using a patient's own stem cells from muscle.
+At the McGowan Institute, researchers have designed a rejection-free treatment using a person's own stem cells from muscle.

 During treatment, doctors:

 The stem cells persist in the bladder for up to six months.
 They grow to become the same sort of muscle that makes up the bladder sphincter, improving its strength.